• Skip to primary navigation

 Why You’ll Love This Recipe

-• They are the perfect fall cookie.
-You will get requests to make this recipe every year during apple season!
+• Best fall cookies- You will get requests to make these every year during apple season!
+Make sure to add my apple fritter bread recipe to your fall baking list too!

 Ingredient Notes

-Here are some useful notes on some of the ingredients for these cider cookies.
-Please see recipe card for full list of ingredients and their measurements.
+Here are useful notes on some of the ingredients for these apple spice cookies.

 • Butter: Use unsalted, room temperature butter.

 • Applesauce: Use unsweetened applesauce.
-Store bought or homemade applesauce or apple butter can be used.
+Store bought or homemade applesauce can be used.

 See recipe card below for a full list of ingredients and measurements.